MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 - Windows 11
 ---

-# Migrate to Windows 10 or Windows 11 Pro/Enterprise on Surface Hub 2
+# Migrate to Windows 10/11 Pro or Enterprise on Surface Hub 2

 - [Article version history](#version-history)

 Surface Hub 2S comes with Windows 10 Team installed.
 This customized edition of Windows 10 facilitates collaboration in meeting-room environments.
-You can now instead run Windows 10 or Windows 11 Pro/Enterprise to use your Surface Hub 2S much like any other PC.
+You can now instead run Windows 10/11 Pro or Enterprise to use your Surface Hub 2S much like any other PC.

 > [!IMPORTANT]
 > This migration process requires you to follow the specific procedure that's described in this article.
 Before you continue, read [Solution components](#solution-components) and [Migration and installation workflow](#migration-and-installation-workflow-summary).

 > [!NOTE]
-> When you install Windows 10 or Windows 11 Pro/Enterprise on your Surface Hub 2S, you need a new license that's distinct from the existing Windows 10 Team license provided with the device.
+> When you install Windows 10/11 Pro or Enterprise on your Surface Hub 2S, you need a new license that's distinct from the existing Windows 10 Team license provided with the device.

 Start the migration from Windows 10 Team by using a separate PC and the downloadable *Surface UEFI Configurator* tool.
 The tool creates a package that contains a new UEFI setting that you apply to the Surface Hub 2S.